wormhole-foundation/wormhole/svm/wormhole-core-shims/crates/definitions/README.md

 PDA addresses (and corresponding bump seeds), various consts (like program IDs), and other things that define these program accounts and data.

-The crate is parameterised over a set of program IDs (the Wormhole program, the post-vaa shim program, and the verify-vaa shim program).
+The crate is parameterized over a set of program IDs (the Wormhole program, the post-vaa shim program, and the verify-vaa shim program).
 Since this crate may be used in many different scenarios, and many different SVM networks, we expose feature flags to control which program IDs are used to derive the other constants.